top of page

 Liberal Conservatism sounds like a contradiction in terms nowadays.

-In short, Liberal Conservatism is a synthesis of the principles that made America the world’s first Burkean Nation.
+In short, Liberal Conservatism is a synthesis of the principles that made America the world’s seminal Burkean Nation.

 bottom of page